Net neutrality: Content caching

-As far as CDNs are concerned, the relationship between caching and Net Neutrality is even more complex.
+As far as content delivery networks (CDNs) are concerned, the relationship between caching and Net Neutrality is even more complex.
 In fact, CDNs are employed to allow scalable and highly-efficient content delivery rather than to grant access to the Internet.
 Consequently, differently from ISPs, CDNs are entitled to charge content providers for caching their content.
 Therefore, although this may be regarded as a form of paid traffic prioritization, CDNs are not subject to Net Neutrality regulations and are rarely included in the debate.
 Despite this, it is argued by some that the Internet ecosystem has changed to such an extent that all the players involved in the content delivery can distort competition and should be therefore also included in the discussion around Net Neutrality.
 Among those, the analyst Dan Rayburn suggested that "the Open Internet Order enacted by the FCC in 2015 was myopically focussed on ISPs".